feathersui/feathersui-website/docs/as3-starling/sound-player.md

 ---
-title: How to use the Feathers SoundPlayer component (Starling version)
+title: How to use the SoundPlayer component (Starling version)
 sidebar_label: SoundPlayer
 ---